openid/fapi/fapi-2_0-message-signing.md

  1. shall send all authorization parameters to the PAR endpoint [@!RFC9126] in a JAR [@!RFC9101] signed requested object;
- 2. shall send the `aud` claim in the request object as the OP's issuer identifier URL;
+ 2. shall send the `aud` claim in the request object as the authorization server's issuer identifier URL;
  3. shall send a `nbf` claim in the request object;
  4. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes.